Marcello Alencar

 Marcello Nunes de Alencar (August 23, 1925 – June 10, 2014) was a Brazilian politician and lawyer.
 Alencar served as the Governor of the state of Rio de Janeiro from 1995 until 1999, as well as two tenures as Mayor of Rio de Janeiro from 1983 to 1986 and 1989 to 1993.

 Biography

 Alencar, a lawyer, was a native of Rio de Janeiro.
 He defended political prisoners during the country's military dictatorship era.
+Affiliated with the Brazilian Democratic Movement (MDB), he was a substitute for Senator Mário de Sousa Martins for the now-defunct state of Guanabara.
+In 1969, with the advent of the Institutional Act Number Five, Alencar himself had his mandate revoked and his political rights suspended.

 Mayor of Rio de Janeiro

 He became the chairman of the Banco do Estado do Rio de Janeiro, an influential position which led to his segue into politics.
 Alencar joined the Democratic Labour Party, or PDT, which was led by Leonel Brizola at the time.
 Brizola became the Governor of Rio de Janeiro state in 1983.
 That same year, Governor Brizola appointed Alencar, a political ally, as the Mayor of Rio de Janeiro (The office of mayor was an appointed position during the military era, rather than an elected office).
 He served until January 1986, when he was succeeded by Saturnino Braga, the first elected mayor following the end of the dictatorship.
 Alencar ran as a candidate for the Federal Senate in 1986, but was defeated in the election.

 The position of Mayor of Rio de Janeiro once again became an elected office following the end of the dictatorship in 1985.
 In 1988, Alencar was elected to his second term as Mayor, a position he held until 1993.

 Alencar faced a number of challenges during his second term.
 In the interim period between 1986 and 1988, the city of Rio de Janeiro had filed for bankruptcy.
 Alencar oversaw a series of economic reforms and public works improvements to the city's infrastructure aimed at reviving the economy during his second term.
 He was a proponent of the Rio Orlo project, which saw the construction of bike paths along the Atlantic coast, as well renovated and remodeled the city's sidewalks.
 Alencar also instituted a series of projects which renovated hospitals, schools, streets and other public spaces.
 He left office in 1993.